JackieMaw/DevOps-Course-Starter/README.md

         MONGODB_CONNECTIONSTRING=<connectionstring>
         MONGODB_DATABASE=doMeDatabase

+## Storing Data on CosmoDb (using MongoDB API)

+The application stores the tasks on CosmoDb:

+Connection String:
+        mongodb://jackieucosmosdbaccount:<password>@jackieucosmosdbaccount.mongo.cosmos.azure.com:10255/?ssl=true

+Set the following values in the .env file:
+        MONGODB_CONNECTIONSTRING=<connectionstring>
+        MONGODB_DATABASE=doMeDatabase

+### Trouble-shooting:

+pymongo.errors.OperationFailure: Retryable writes are not supported.
+Please disable retryable writes by specifying "retrywrites=false" in the connection string or an equivalent driver specific config., full error: {'ok': 0.0, 'errmsg': 'Retryable writes are not supported.
+Please disable retryable writes by specifying "retrywrites=false" in the connection string or an equivalent driver specific config.', 'code': 2, 'codeName': 'BadValue'}

 ## Running the App with Flask

 Once the all dependencies have been installed, start the Flask app in development mode within the poetry environment by running: